aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 7. Troubleshoot

-In case of issues, you can check the logs of different components.
+In case of issues, we can check the logs of different components.
 Generally the ApplicationSet controller is a good choice:

 ```bash
 kubectl stern -n argocd applicationset --tail=10
 ```

-This command will show you the logs of the controller. you can use `Crtl-C` to qui the tail of the logs.
+This command will show us the logs of the controller.
+We can use `Crtl-C` to quit the tail of the logs.